OneDrive/onedrive-api-docs/odata/optional-query-parameters.md

 # OneDrive API optional query parameters

-The OneDrive API provides several optional query parameters that can be used to control the specify the data returned in a response.
+The OneDrive API provides several optional query parameters that can be used to control the specific data returned in a response.

 Covered in this topic: